 - 1. Acquire knowledge and skills in the subject areas ofleadership development. - 2.
-Develop skills which will allow them to better engage, communicate with, and manage their respective teams in the workplace. - 3.
-Develop a base of leadership skills so that they can continue their leadership development as they are exposed to increased responsibilities in the workplace.
+Develop skills which will allow them to better engage, communicate with, and manage their respective teams in the workplace. - Develop a base of leadership skills so that they can continue their leadership development as they are exposed to increased responsibilities in the workplace.

-Students must successfully complete all of the courses in the NLDP.
-To successfully complete a course, a student must attend at least 60 percent of the course hours and participate in the prescribed activities as directed by the facilitator of the course.
+Students must successfully complete all of the courses.
+To successfully complete a course, a student must attend at least 60 percent of the course hours and participate in the prescribed activities as directed by the facilitator.
 A student who does not attend 60 percent of the course hours for a course, or who does not participate as directed by the facilitator, will fail the course.